abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/README.md

 >
 > 👉 **[Click here for the beginner-friendly Getting Started Guide](docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md)** 👈
 >
-> This step-by-step tutorial is specifically designed for Windows Administrators with no prior Terraform experience.
+> This step-by-step tutorial is specifically designed for Citrix Administrators with no prior Terraform experience.

 ---